Cecile-Lebleu/Cecile_Lebleu/src/content/blog/gatsby-markdown-blog/index.md

 In `plugins` > `options` > `path` we should insert the path to the folder where we will add the Markdown files, as well other relevant files, like the blog's related images (featured image, inline images).

 This could be as simple as `${__dirname}/src/` or as deep and complex as we need.
 The more specific the path is here, the less specific we will have to be in our queries; but if this path is too deep or too specific, we might not be able to access everything we need.
 Keep in mind that we have GraphiQL at our disposal — a tool that allows for easier GraphQL queries.
-Read more about that in the [Gatsby GraphQL tutorial]().

 ### gatsby-transformer-remark